Program • On Schedule

 • One Identity Management System for SLAC: Uses multi factor authentication, providing users with a streamlined and easier login process.

-• Universal Registration Process via the New Identity Portal: Allows strongly affiliated personnel to use their home credentials for accessing necessary information.
+• Universal Registration Process via the New Identity Portal: Allows research collaborators from other institutions to use their home credentials for accessing necessary information.

 • Modernized Approach to Application Access/Entitlements: Grants access based on role and need, enhancing how IAM benefits the Lab.